Luciousdev/custom-browser-homepage/README.md

 ```

 * Components folder: contains every part/component of the browser homepage.
   * `calendar.js` -> contains code for displaying calendar when the clock is clicked
   * `clock.js` -> displays clock & date on the front page
   * `countdown.js` -> displays countdown under calendar.
 We can call it inside index.html or inside our own script via `countDown({'y': year, 'm': month, 'd': day}, msg)
   * `notes.js` -> contains code for managing todo tasks
   * `search-box.js` -> contains code for search input on the front page
   * `slides.js` -> code for sliding links part to left or right
 * `index.html` -> your links go here, see template comment inside
 * `main.scss` -> main scss file, (if you would like to change colors change them here) and compile it to main_min.css which is used by index.html

 # TODO

-* Calendar:
-    - [ ] Add animations for month changes in calendar
-    - [ ] Fast month/year selection (via dropdown) on month/year click

-* Build system:
-    - [ ] Use modern build system
-        + concatenate all js files into one
-        + auto browser reloading
-        + scss compilation

-* Notes:
-    - [ ] Deleting task does not work from time to time

-* Load links via JSON:
-    - [ ] Loading links via JSON file would simplify adding and managing
-    links/bookmarks, as well as the actual development process.

-# License
-See License file
+All the things that are todo will be in the issues tab of the github repository.